At Llamapath, we are proud of our efforts to promote and practice sustainable tourism. We believe that sustainable tourism encompasses:

 Our porters are part of the Llamapath family, so we also provide them with clean and comfortable accommodation here in Cusco, known as the Llamapath Culture House (more information below).
 This gives them an area where they can relax before and after treks, as many of them live several hours from the city.
 We also organise social events, such as parties to celebrate the beginning and end of the season, as well as weekly football matches.

 Llama Path Culture House

-Cleaning up the treks - As you can imagine with hundreds of tourists trekking to Machu Picchu every day the routes can end up pretty dirty over the course of the year.
-Although we do our part of taking all our garbage with us not every agency is as aware as we are so we take the extra step of organising clean up treks during the off-season.
-With an army of porters at our disposal it doesn't take long to collect bags and bags of plastic bottles and other garbage and return the trekking routes to the condition you expect them to be in.
-It's a small thing but every little helps.
+Cleaning up the treks: As you can imagine, with hundreds of tourists trekking to Machu Picchu every day, the routes can end up pretty dirty over the course of the year.
+Although we do our part, taking all our garbage with us, not everyone is as vigilant as we are so we organise clean up treks during the off-season.
+We have many hands from our army of porters and guides, so it doesn't take long to collect the plastic bottles and other garbage to return the trails to their original condition.

 Landline: +51 84 265 134 / Cellphone: +51 959 507 001

 Out of office cellphone: +51 956 122 696